jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/multiparm-default-index/index.md

 #### User-created Parameter Names

 When the digit is part of your own naming scheme, it's usually easier for you to just change it.
-If you absolutely must have a digit in the name, try to to make sure the `#` token is at the **end** of the parameter name if possible:
+If you absolutely must have a digit in the name, try to make sure the `#` token is at the **end** of the parameter name if possible:

 {{< figure src="images/parmname-user-digit-end.png" title="" caption="❌ Don't put your digit after the `#` token if you can help it." alt="❌ Don't put your digit after the `#` token if you can help it." >}}